harshal-choudhari/harshal-choudhari/README.md

 ## Hi there 👋 I am Harshal Choudhari.
 Welcome to my GitHub.
 :mortar_board: I am Software Engineer at Jio Fynd.
 I am working on Jio Commerce platform.
 I have Computer Science degree from University of Pune.

 🔭 I like computer programming and computer networks.
 I like to work on new technology.
 I like contributing to open source projects.
-I know Python, Django, Containers, Kubernetes.
+I have Python, Django, Containers, Kubernetes, Postgres experience.
 Recently I have developed interest in ML.

 :book: I love reading books about computer science and financial literacy and self development.